Half-kneeling Stability Reverse Chop

 Follow these step-by-step instructions to perform Half-kneeling Stability Reverse Chop with proper form and technique.

-Start in a half-kneeling position with your right knee on the ground and your left foot in front, knee at a 90-degree angle.
-Hold a weight with both hands above your right shoulder.
+Start in a half-kneeling position with your right knee on the ground and your left foot flat on the floor in front of you.

 Secondary Muscles